 People often ask us whether they can use fire doors as vents into smoke shafts.
-The answer to that question is no. There are many reasons why, but the primary reason is due to air leakage.
-All smoke vents are required to undergo air leakage testing - this is to prevent smoke spreading between fire compartments via the smoke shaft.
-However, this is a particularly potent issue when we come to pressure differential or mechanical systems.
+The answer to that question is quite nuanced but the short answer is, no. There are many reasons why, but the primary reason is due to air leakage.
+All smoke vents into shafts are required to undergo air leakage testing - this is to prevent smoke from spreading between fire compartments via the smoke shaft.
+However, this is a particularly potent issue when we come to mechanical smoke ventilation systems (MSVS).

-Due to the much higher pressures involved in pressure differential systems, air leakage becomes all the more critical.
-That’s why in pressure differential systems we have to use smoke control dampers, rather than any other type of vent.
+Due to the much higher pressures involved in MSVS, air leakage becomes all the more critical.
+That’s why in these systems we have to use smoke control dampers, rather than any other type of vent.

 I’m now going to explain which legislation and guidance requires us to use smoke control dampers: